-Chapter I. Form, Corporate nameName, Registered office Office, Object, Duration
+Chapter I. Form, Corporate name Name, Registered office, Object, Duration

 Art.
-1. Form, Corporate nameName.
-There is established among the subscribes(s)), and all those who may become owners of the shares of the company. hereafter issued, a company in the form of a public limited liability company (société anonyme) (the "Company") which will be governed by the laws of the Grand-Duchy of Luxembourg, in particular the law of 10 August 1915 on commercial companies, as amended (the "Law"), articles/article 1832 of the Luxembourg\Civil Code, and by the present articles of incorporation (the "Articles").
+1. Form, Corporate name.
+Name.
+There is established among the subscribesubscriber(s), and all those who may become owners of the shares of the company hereafter issued, a company in the form of a public limited liability company (société anonyme) (the "Company") which will be governed by the laws of the Grand-Duchy of Luxembourg, in particular the law of 10 August 1915 on commercial companies, as amended (the "Law"), articleArticle 1832 of the Luxembourg Civil Code, as amended (the "Civil Code"), and by the present articles of incorporation (the "Articles").